AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/audit-zendesk-data.md

 zendesk_id: 360016506272
 ---

 Found something strange in your [Zendesk data](../data-analyst/importing-data/integrations/exp-zendesk-data.md)?
-To pinpoint the issue, we'll need to explore your data.
+To pinpoint the issue, we need to explore your data.
 This can be done by exporting your Zendesk data to a downloadable file.

 ## Enabling data export